MINOR IN GAMES

 for a total of 24 credit hours to complete the minor.

-Please Note - BS Computer Science students or are not permitted to enroll in the Games minor.
+Please Note - BS Computer Science students are not permitted to enroll in the Games minor.
 BS Computer Science students that wish to study games should pursue the EAE emphasis in their degree.